paresmarc/MDEF/docs/Term1/05-Community Engagement.md

 Economy: Users get their bikes repaired conveniently for a good price.
 The popularity of the service means the provider fulfills a clear need.

-Some limits could be for people who need this service regularly.
+Some limits could be placed on this service for people who need it regularly.

 **Theory of Change:**